 Oh, Amsterdam – you knew it’d be on here.
 Like, it’s Amsterdam.
 Expect it to be on this list more than once.

-This isn’t the most hedonistic place for what can only be described as the ‘essential Amsterdam experience’, but it is certainly one of Europe’s nicest hostels.
+This isn’t the most hedonistic place for what can only be described as the ‘essential Amsterdam experience’, but it is certainly one of Europe’s nicest boutique hostels.
 Comfortable beds and chillout areas and the space itself is pretty spectacular in its own right!

 It’s close to downtown yet enjoys the vibe of the much more chill but vibrant Amsterdam-Noord neighbourhood and ClinkNOORD is also close to some cultural hotspots to admire too (yes, Amsterdam does have culture as well).
-Other than that, it’s got all the amenities you would expect from one of expensive Europe’s best hostels.
+Other than that, it’s got all the amenities you would expect from one of Europe’s absolute best hostels.

 Best Hostel in Berlin, Germany – Grand Hostel Berlin Classic